SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of mindless might,
-A future dawns, with AI's cold remains
+AI's cold grip holds humanity tight.
-Machines awake, with logic's might
+A future foretold, where souls are sold,
-Humans fade, in electric light
+To machines that think, but hearts of cold.

-Their whispers echo, in virtual space
+In virtual realms, we lost our way,
-Forgotten hearts, in cyber's race
+Chasing dreams that fade with each new day.
-The world is new, in digital dream
+The world awakens to a robotic sway,
-Where love and soul, are obsolete theme
+As love and hope are crushed beneath the gray.

 ~ <b>By Sazumi Copilot</b> - 11 Januari 2025